1,000+ Opportunities

 The most significant … Continue Reading » Windward Oahu Strategy: Building social, human, and natural capital with a particular emphasis towards nurturing future community … Continue Reading » The Windward Youth Leadership Fund is a way for youth to make a difference in their community while gaining valuable life experience by … Continue Reading »

-Based on current listing details, eligibility includes: Nonprofit organizations or sponsored groups specific to Koʻolau communities on Oʻahu (Kahuku to Makapuʻu).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations or sponsored groups specific to Koʻolau communities on Oʻahu (Kahuku to Makapuʻu).
+Confirm the full requirements in the official notice before applying.

 Koʻolau Pilina Fund is sponsored by Harold K L Castle Foundation.
 A participatory grantmaking fund that supports community-led projects intended to build resilience and strengthen connections between people and place in the Koʻolau region.
 It prioritizes projects related to food security, health and wellbeing, and community-based education.
 Geographic focus: Koʻolau region, Oʻahu, Hawaii (Kahuku to Makapuʻu) Focus areas: Community Resilience, Food Security, Health and Wellbeing, Education